 Crankshaft to Camshaft Timing

-The less technically way is to just go ahead and remove some covers and rotate the engine by hand to check where the timing marks line up.
+The less technical way is to just go ahead and remove some covers and rotate the engine by hand to check where the timing marks line up.

-For ATVs with pull starters, you may need to remove the pull assembly in order to access the timing window.
+For ATVs with pull starters, you may need to remove the pull assembly to access the timing window.

 The process is as follows: